eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

-# Hyperion Set Up
+# Hyperion Configuration

-## Set Up

 We've developed a tool to automate the configuration of Hyperion.
-It basically initializes the connections with all the dependencies and creates the configuration for each chain you are running.
+It initializes the connections with all the dependencies and creates the configuration for each chain you are running.

 !!! warning